Policies

 In order to practice differently, I have to deal with insurance differently.
 My office is not complicated.
 It is designed to allow me to spend the great majority of my time in patient care, rather than on the phone or doing paperwork.
 I do not design care according to managed care programs, and I do not participate in most of the managed care contracts.
 I particularly avoid those plans that attempt to limit contact between patients and the specialists of their choosing.
 But I encourage you to broaden your options beyond your ‘in network’ psychiatrists, as the difference in costs may be less than you think.
 I invite all patients to understand the nature of their insurance plans.
 Because of deductibles, copayments, and caps on coverage, In many cases the difference in coverage between participating and nonparticipating physicians is insignificant.
 Plus, spending more time with you allows us to get the medications right the first time, ultimately saving you money through fewer appointments and fewer missed workdays—not to mention the other benefits of talking about ALL of your concerns—not just the most important one!
 Resist the constant push of insurance companies to provide you with medical care from the lowest bidder.
 Better care DOES make a difference, particularly in the field of psychiatry.

-Our office will assist with determinations of benefits and will directly bill insurers for covered services.
+Our office will bill insurers for covered services.
 But we ask patients to be prepared to make full payment of fees at the time of service.
-This policy may be waived for the more dependable insurance carriers.
-Be assured that we always work hard to get insurance reimbursements, and any payments from insurers will be immediately refunded to you or placed on account, according to your preference.
+Any payments from insurers will be refunded to you or placed on account, according to your preference.

 I hope to meet you soon,